5jt/dyalog-cookbook/manuscript/14_Services.md

 :Namespace TestsForServices
 ⍝ Installs a service "MyAppService" in a folder within the Windows Temp directory with ⍝ a randomly chosen name.
 The tests then start, pause, continue and stop the service.\\
-⍝ It also checks whether the application produces the expected results.
+⍝ They also check whether the application produces the expected results.

     ⎕IO←1 ⋄ ⎕ML←1